 The Committee determines base salary for our executive officers after considering several factors, including the executive's individual experience, performance, and individual skills.
 Only after weighing these factors does the Committee consider peer group and/or survey data.
 The Committee uses executive officers' performance assessments, Company performance, peer group and other survey data, as described above, and its own analysis of the executive officer's individual performance to determine each executive's base salary at least annually.
-Based on the factors described above, on December 8, 2021, the Committee approved an increase in each Named Executive Officer's base salary as set forth in the table below, effective January 1, 2022.
+Following its review of peer group and market data and the other factors described above, and taking into account the Company's strong performance, on December 6, 2022, the Committee approved an increase in each Named Executive Officer's base salary as set forth in the table below, effective January 1, 2023.
+The Committee believes that these increases were appropriate to reward the Named Executive Officers and bring their base salaries more in line with the market.

-Named Executive Officer 2021 Base Salary \$ 2022 Base Salary \$
+Named Executive Officer 2023 Base Salary \$ 2022 Base Salary \$

-Brian Lane 792,000 871,200
+Brian Lane 1,002,000 871,200

-William George 500,000 550,000
+William George 633,000 550,000

-Trent McKenna 400,000 440,000
+Trent McKenna 506,000 440,000

-Laura Howell 300,000 350,000
+Laura Howell 425,000 350,000

-Julie Shaeff 317,000 333,000
+Julie Shaeff 367 000 333 000